 What if I am the one who was served with the papers?

 Defendants need to complete and file an Entry of Appearance form.
 On this form, be sure to include your correct address.
 Then the court will know where to send you all important notices and court dates.
 "File" by mailing or hand-delivering to the court.
-Send a copy of this, and all your court filings, to the Plaintiff.
+Send a copy of this, and all your court filings (except for your social security number disclosure form), to the Plaintiff.
 Keep a copy for your own file.

 Defendants also need to complete and file an Answer.
 You have 20 days to do this, starting from the day you were "served".
 The divorce form includes a Counterclaim.
 This Counterclaim is your request for a divorce.
 If you do not file a Counterclaim and the Plaintiff decides to dismiss the case or does not show up at the final hearing, the court will dismiss your case.
-Then you would have to file a new complaint, starting all over again.
+Then you would have to file a new complaint, starting all over again in order to get divorced.
 By including a Counterclaim with your Answer, you are ensuring that your case will move forward even if the Plaintiff decides to dismiss the complaint or does not show up.